 Make the meat and veggie filling.

-Next, season the veggie mix with your fresh thyme and rosemary and cook for a couple more minutes.
+- Next, season the veggie mix with the fresh thyme and rosemary and cook for a couple more minutes.
 Add the beef and lamb mixture back to the pan, then mix in the Worcestershire sauce and tomato paste.

 Assemble your pie!

-Add spoonfuls of the mashed sweet potatoes to the top of the mixture, then carefully spread the sweet potatoes across the top of the filling until the entire surface is covered.
+- Next, carefully spread the sweet potatoes across the top of the lamb and beef filling until the entire surface is covered.
 (Note - make sure your sweet potatoes are still warm when spreading them.
-Cold potatoes are difficult to spread!)
+Cold sweet potatoes are difficult to spread!)

-Transfer the entire skillet to the oven, and place a foil-lined sheet pan underneath it to catch any spills.
-Bake the pie for 20 minutes, then broil on high for 1-2 minutes.
+- Transfer the entire skillet to the oven, and place a foil-lined sheet pan underneath it to catch any spills.
+Bake the sweet potato shepherd's pie for 20 minutes, then broil on high for 1-2 minutes.
 Your sweet potatoes should be slightly browned a the edges.
 (Watch this closely to ensure they don’t burn!)